MehrCurry/omni-engineer/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Rename the .env.example to .env and add your API Key:
+3. Rename the .env.example to .env and add your API Keys:
    ```
-   OPENROUTER_API_KEY="Your key"
+   DEFAULT_API_KEY="Your default model API key"
+   EDITOR_API_KEY="Your editor model API key"
    ```
-4. Run the main script:
+4. Run the main script with optional configuration:
    ```
-   python main.py [--model MODEL] [--openai-api-base BASE_URL] [--openai-api-key API_KEY]
+   python main.py [--default-model MODEL] [--editor-model MODEL] [--default-api-base BASE_URL] [--editor-api-base BASE_URL] [--default-api-key API_KEY] [--editor-api-key API_KEY]
    ```

 ## 🔧 Configuration
-Omni Engineer now uses LiteLLM, which provides a unified interface to various AI models and providers.
-This allows for greater flexibility in model selection and API usage.
+Omni Engineer now supports model-specific parameters, allowing for greater flexibility in AI model selection and configuration.
 The script accepts the following command-line parameters:

-- `--model`: Specify the AI model to use (default is "claude-3-sonnet-20240229")
+- `--default-model`: Specify the AI model to use for default completion (default is "claude-3-sonnet-20240229")
+- `--editor-model`: Specify the AI model to use for editor completion (default is "openai/gcp/gemini-pro-1.5")
+- `--default-api-base`: Set the base URL for the default model API
-- `--openai-api-base`: Set the base URL for the API (useful for using different providers)
+- `--editor-api-base`: Set the base URL for the editor model API
+- `--default-api-key`: Provide the API key for the default model
-- `--openai-api-key`: Provide the API key directly in the command line
+- `--editor-api-key`: Provide the API key for the editor model

 Example usage:
 ```
-python main.py --model gpt-4 --openai-api-base https://api.openai.com/v1 --openai-api-key your_api_key_here
+python main.py --default-model gpt-4 --editor-model claude-3-opus-20240229 --default-api-base https://api.openai.com/v1 --editor-api-base https://api.anthropic.com --default-api-key your_openai_key --editor-api-key your_anthropic_key
 ```

-These parameters allow you to easily switch between different models or providers without modifying the code.
+These parameters allow you to easily configure different models for various tasks within the application.
+You can also set these values in the .env file for persistent configuration.
 ## 📚 Usage
 After launching the console, enter commands or questions as needed.
 The AI will respond accordingly, assisting with various development tasks.
+You can use different models for default interactions and editing tasks by configuring the appropriate parameters.

+### Model-Specific Parameters
+- Default Model: Used for general interactions and responses.
+- Editor Model: Specifically used for code editing tasks.

+You can configure these models separately, allowing you to optimize performance for different types of tasks.
+For example, you might use a more powerful model for complex code editing, while using a faster model for general queries.
 ## 🤖 AI Models
 Omni Engineer utilizes OpenRouter to access a variety of AI models.
 For detailed information on available models and their capabilities, refer to [OpenRouter's documentation](https://openrouter.ai/models).
 ## 🐛 Issue Reporting